open-traffic-generator/ixia-c/docs/prerequisites.md

 ### CPU and RAM

-The recommended resources for a basic use-case are as follows:
+The minimum memory and cpu requirements for a basic use-case are as follows:

-* `ixia-c-controller`: Each instance requires at least 1 CPU core and 2GB RAM.
+* `ixia-c-controller`: Each instance requires at least 10m CPU core and 25Mi RAM.
-* `ixia-c-traffic-engine`: Each instance requires 2 dedicated CPU cores per test port, plus one shared CPU core and 3GB dedicated RAM.
+* `ixia-c-traffic-engine`: Each instance requires 200m CPU core per test port, plus one shared CPU core and 60Mi RAM.
 Generic formula for CPU cores is `1 + 2 * number_of_ports`.
-* `ixia-c-protocol-engine`: Each instance requires 4 dedicated CPU cores and 1GB dedicated RAM per port.
+* `ixia-c-protocol-engine`: Each instance requires 200m CPU core and 350Mi RAM per port.

 For more granularity on resource requirements for advanced deployments, see [Resource requirements](reference/resource-requirements.md).